vintagepc/MK404/README.md

 - `l` clears the current print visual from the print bed.
 - `n` toggles "Nozzle cam" mode
 - `` ` `` (backtick) resets the camera view

+# Contribution sticky notes:

+If you are interested in submitting a fix or improvement, here are a few tidbits you may find useful to know:

+- Reference documentation in ref/ (scripting, telemetry, usage readme) are automatically regenerated.
+The git-bot will push them after it finishes test building your changes for a PR.
+- Your changes are expected to compile with -Wall and -Werror.
+In addition, pull requests will be run through CPPCheck to look for additional possible pitfalls.
+- As this is a multithreaded application, it is *strongly* suggested your run your code at least once with -fsanitize=thread enabled to look for and fix thread race conditions.
+This is especially important for the GL Draw() functions as these are called from a separate GL context, less so if your changes do not cross thread boundaries.
+If, when doing this, you find any not caused in your own changes, please don't hesitate to create an issue so it can be looked at.